Deploy an InfluxDB Enterprise cluster on Google Cloud Platform

 Access the cluster

-The cluster’s IP address is only reachable from within the GCP network (or subnetwork) specified in the solution configuration.
-A cluster can only be reached from instances or services within the same GCP network or subnetwork in which it was provisioned.
+Access the cluster’s IP address from the GCP network (or subnetwork) specified when you deployed the cluster.
+A cluster can only be reached from instances or services in the same GCP network or subnetwork.

-gcloud compute instances create influxdb-access --zone us-central1-f --image-family debian-9 --image-project debian-cloud
+gcloud compute instances create influxdb-access --image-family ubuntu-1804-lts --image-project ubuntu-os-cloud

 SSH into the instance.